Information on Publicity for Authors and Press Officers

 Primary contact: ESA Public Information Manager Heidi Swanson (202-833-8773 x 215; gro.asenull@idieh)

 ESA does not embargo papers to be published in Ecology, Ecological Applications, Ecological Monographs, and Ecosphere.
 ESA also does not put press holds on papers.
-If you wish to write a press release, once your paper is sent to press you should be ready to issue your press release when the DOI and URL become available and the paper is published online.
+If you wish to write a press release, you should be ready to issue your press release when the DOI and URL become available and the paper is published online.
 For specifics, please visit our Promote Your Paper page for Frequently Asked Questions.

 Papers in Frontiers in Ecology and the Environment follow a slightly different process – currently, authors / press officers may coordinate the publication date of their accepted paper with ESA’s press office.